dvinay/Spring-crash-course/Readme.md

 	a) Front Controller
 	b) Handler Mapper
 	c) View Resolver
-- Spring MVC web application follows the followin flow
+- Spring MVC web application follows the following flow
 	1) client request comes
 	2) Dispatcher servlet handles the request
 		- it's from spring mvc framework, we use and configure it